 The Good With The Bad

 Most pieces on RWBY either tend to heap praise or lay on criticism, and I’ll get into why I think it tends to be so polarizing in part three.
 At the risk of sounding wishy-washy, I found it to be a mixed bag with good parts and bad parts.
-It’s nowhere near as bad as some critics imply, but it’s also not without its flaws, some of which run deep.
+It’s nowhere near as bad as some critics imply, but it’s also far from the perfect show its most ardent defenders insist it is.

 First and foremost, RWBY is a visually stunning show.
 It has a distinctive visual style with bright colours and bold designs.
 Yes, it occasionally stumbles in the details, and for some reason they’ve never been able to quite nail the walking animations, but for the most part it’s a visual treat.
 As time goes on and budgets go up, the visuals keep getting more and more impressive, going from “amazing for what they had to work with” to “fantastic, period”.
 The divisive 3D style is used to its full potential, pulling off cinematography that would be difficult or impossible in traditional animation.